Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Considerations when converting to a CIO

-- Depending on the current structure and constitution, it may be necessary to seek approval of the Charity Commission.
-In any event as most CIOs will have the same trustee board as the unincorporated charity, the trustees will need Charity Commission approval to proceed notwithstanding the conflict of interest.
-In addition, if assets are being transferred as part of the transaction, there may be statutory ‘substantial property transaction’, with Charity Commission consent being required.
+- Depending on the current structure and constitution, it may be necessary to seek approval from the Charity Commission.
+In any event, as most CIOs will have the same trustee board as the unincorporated charity, the trustees will need Charity Commission approval to proceed notwithstanding the conflict of interest.
+In addition, if assets are being transferred as part of the transaction, there may be a statutory ‘substantial property transaction’, with Charity Commission consent required.

 - In addition, there will be increased ongoing registration and regulation requirements, albeit this is not generally considered to be too onerous.